andreaskessler/VPDSeasonalCorr/README.md

 Code to explore correlations between tree-ring oxygen-isotope ratios and climate variables of various seasons

 Description
-This package was written to calculate correlations between european oxigen isotope ratios from treerings and CRU climate variables corresponding to the sites.
+This package was written to calculate correlations between European oxygen isotope ratios (delta 18O) from tree rings and CRU climate variables corresponding to the sites.
 The data used is in the subdirectory data.
 The following python modules are present:
-- data.py Support for handling CRU timeseries and O18 time series.
+- data.py Support for handling CRU timeseries and delta 18O time series.
 - data_defs.py Declaration of which data will be processed: sites, climate variables, time range.
-Edit this file to restric date, sites or climat variables.
+Edit this file to restric date, sites or climate variables.
 - seasons.py Support for generating all possible seasons.
-- heatmap.py Calculate heatmaps for for the data declared in data_defs
+- heatmap.py Calculate heatmaps for the data declared in data_defs
 - sitecorr.py Calculate all site correlations for all climate variables for the standard seasons

 Usage